jayoung/MalikLab_bioinformaticsResources/codeBits/forGrant/renameGrangesColumn.md

 names(gr_GRlist_new) <- names(gr_GRlist)

-# turn it back into GRangesList . turns out this tries to make the colnames the same across all list elements. might result in extra columns.
-If that's a problem, we can try to figure out a way to suppress that
+# turn it back into GRangesList .
+# turns out this tries to make the colnames the same across all list elements.
+# might result in extra columns.
+# If that's a problem, we can likely figure out a way to suppress that
 gr_GRlist_new2 <- GRangesList(gr_GRlist_new)

 gr_GRlist_new2